 Marx and Engels themselves, however, were more open-minded.
 In the early period they were influenced by what they witnessed (and in Engels’ case participated in) in England, but their positions became more flexible when they studied the literature available to them that described agricultural systems around the world - the forces of production as well as the class structures and relations of production.
 Their interpretations of the class histories of these countries and their political economies was not rigidly stagist or deterministic.
 Marx and Engels corresponded with Pierre-Joseph Proudhon who argued for the rights of individuals to own the land they cultivated, collaborating voluntarily to achieve economies of scale, and although Marx had criticised him in The Poverty of Philosophy (1847) he also drew on his ideas.
-Mitrany points to the discussion of Russia in Volume 3 of Das Kapital, edited by Engels and published shortly after Marx’ death in 1883, where ”they conceded that historical or local conditions might to some extent modify the evolutionary process” (Mitrany 1951: 47; see also Ramirez 2011: 12-16).
+Mitrany points to the discussion of Russia in Volume 3 of Das Kapital, edited by Engels and published shortly after Marx’ death in 1883, where ”they conceded that historical or local conditions might to some extent modify the evolutionary process” (Mitrany 1951, 47; see also Ramirez 2011, 12-16).